FasterSpeeding/Yuyo/README.md

 # Support

-[Hikari's support guild](https://discord.gg/hikari) provides for support for Yuyo.
+Go to the [support server](https://discord.gg/bZ7BrYJ63g) for support with Tanjun.

 # Contributing